Magnitus-/hypriot-kit/README.md

 You will need Python 2, the [Docker Python Package](https://github.com/docker/docker-py), Docker, docker-machine, Virtualbox and I think that's about it.

 This script is being developped on a Ubuntu 16.04 machine and should work on any Linux machines that have a kernel recent enough to run Docker.

-It should also theoretically work on a Mac, but being Macless and not deeply versed on the status of Mac compatibility, it's hard for me to say until someone with a Mac runs it and tells me it works.

 # Usage